People are not influenced by what we say, but by what they understand

 Meaning

-The core message is brutally simple: Communication isn’t about your intent, it’s about their interpretation.
+The author’s message is brutally simple, Communication isn’t about your intent, it’s about their interpretation.
 The real impact happens inside their head, not your mouth.

 Explanation